The Stockdale Paradox teaches us how to take the next step forward—just the next one, starting from where you are right now.

 And like Stockdale, once on the other side of the darkness, I, too, came to say that I would not trade that time nor its lessons for anything.

-Let’s take a pause and remember Admiral Stockdale and the Stockdale Paradox.
-Let’s get our worries out of our heads and onto paper.
-Let’s shed denial and embrace clear vision of next steps.
+Get your worries out of your head and onto paper.
+Shed denial and embrace a clear vision of next steps.

-Let’s confront the brutal facts and never let go of the knowing that we will prevail.
+Confront the brutal facts and never let go of the knowing that you will prevail.